robenkleene/software-references/microsoft-excel/excel.md

 - Use "Paste" -> "Paste Values" to paste the results of a formula, rather than the formula itself.
 - You can give a cell or a column a variable name (use "Formulas" -> "Define Name"), and then refer to it by name in formula.

+## Transpose

+To swap the orientation of rows and columns:

+1. If you're using a Table, you need to convert it to a range first: "Table > Convert to Range"
+2. Copy the cells, then select "Home > Paste > Transpose"

 ## Columns

 ### Re-Ordering Columns